-You’re busy working with clients, closing deals and helping to make sure buyers and sellers are in sync.
-Having a non-responsive or unorganized settlement agent is that last thing you need.
+You’re busy working with clients, closing deals, and helping to make sure buyers and sellers are in sync.
+Having a non-responsive or unorganized settlement agent is the last thing you need.
 That’s why all of our staff has been trained to meet your needs and make your life easier.

 Fill out the quick contact form on the right or call us at 703-934-2100.
 Stressful closings are a thing of the past when you have a Settlement Agent that works to meet your needs.